The kitchen is the heart of the home. Let’s chat about remodeling the kitchen and how to make the best choices along the way.

 Get it right and splurge.
 From ceiling LEDs, to statement pendants over the island, these should be special.

 If you require more natural light, consider installing a new window that can flood the room with daylight.
+I like multiple options for lighting, with some overhead lights placed on dimmers.

 This can be a save or a splurge.
 Subway tiles are not the only option for a save.
 There are many stylish choices that can add something special to your walls and make your backsplash standout.